-Tricks for Treats
+6 Healthy Halloween Tricks for Treats

-1. If door to door trick-or-treats is not your thing, plan a costume party!
 Fun fall snacks like popcorn and dried cranberries, apples and spooky themed snacks can be served while kids are enjoying activities like pumpkin painting and pin the wart on the witch.
 Roasting pumpkin seeds and trying different toppings (sweet, salty, savory) is always fun and are great leftover for snacks and salads.
 Baked or canned pumpkin with yogurt and cinnamon makes a delicious smoothie or sundae.

-2. If the annual neighborhood tradition still remains there are still ways to curb the candy crush.
 Make a conscious choice about what you choose to hand out from your own house.
 Non-food treats such as stickers and temporary tattoos are an option and would be appreciated by those kids with limitations on the foods they can eat.
 If you go the food route, choose something that you would serve as a snack in your home – trail mix, raisins/craisins, pretzels, or small boxes of 100% juice will at least not add to the candy bowl if there are leftovers when you turn off the porch light.

 Although I don’t have a specific rule about how many pieces of candy my kids can have each day, it is typically only one and we try to work it into snack time or meal time.
 That way a piece of chocolate along with her apple slices seems like a special treat instead of a strict limit on sugar.
 Keeping the candy bowl out of sight also helps limit little hands (and the not so little ones) from continuous and mindless munching.

 Take a walk before the big night to explore the fall colors and decorations.
 Head back out in the days after Halloween to greet your neighbors before the cold weather comes.
 A little bump in activity can help to moderate the effects of candy calories.
 With a little planning ahead these tricks on treats can make Halloween not quite so scary!